apache/kafka-site/content/en/34/streams/developer-guide/interactive-queries.md

 type: docs
 ---

-# Interactive Queries

 Interactive queries allow you to leverage the state of your application from outside your application.
 The Kafka Streams enables your applications to be queryable.

-**Table of Contents**

-  * Querying local state stores for an app instance
-    * Querying local key-value stores
-    * Querying local window stores
-    * Querying local custom state stores
-  * Querying remote state stores for the entire app
-    * Adding an RPC layer to your application
-    * Exposing the RPC endpoints of your application
-    * Discovering and accessing application instances and their local state stores
-  * Demo applications